“Trust is the lubrication that makes it possible for organizations to work.”

-Ever since the Financial Reporting Council last year, companies have had to run a health check at regular intervals on their board for their stakeholders to ensure they are operating efficiently and the governance is as it should be.
+Ever since the Financial Reporting Council last year, companies have had to run a health check at regular intervals on their board for their stakeholders.
+The aim is to ensure they are operating efficiently and the governance is as it should be.

-And while it’s an extra piece of workload you perhaps could do without, it does bring a sense of confidence that a board is doing everything well.
+And while it’s an extra piece of workload for everyone involved, it does bring a sense of confidence that a board is performing properly.